ApplyCode/ApplyCode/README.md

   <img width="390px" src="https://github-readme-stats.anuraghazra1.vercel.app/api/top-langs/?username=ApplyCode&layout=compact&theme=onedark" />
 </div>
 ```

-🌟 When I'm not coding, you might find me exploring the outdoors, experimenting with new recipes, or diving into a good book.
-Let's connect and collaborate on exciting projects that blend creativity and functionality.

 "Life is full of ups and downs, but it's important to stay positive and never give up.
 Believe in yourself, stay motivated, and keep pushing forward."